It sure sounded simple.

-In this case I was looking for a simple way to decorate the lids of my recycled jars and ended up being inspired by none other than Martha Stewart herself.
-Yup, good old Martha has these instructions on her website for Decorative Jar Lids that tell us “Here’s a way to decorate basic jam jars with lively fabric scraps”.
+In this case I was looking for a simple way to decorate the lids of my recycled jars and ended up being inspired Martha Stewart when I found one of her projects telling me I could “decorate basic jam jars with lively fabric scraps”.

 Ooooh, lively!
 Yes, please.
 My jars are just waiting to get lively.

 And since writing about how to make Homemade Goo Gone for removing labels from jars, I’ve come to the conclusion that there’s plenty of other people that like to recycle jars too that might be looking for some way to ramp up the liveliness.
 So I gave Martha’s little project a try.

 The end result was a couple of jar lids that are now covered in fabric, but it was not as simple as I expected.
 The original instructions just briefly said to “press flaps over so they adhere to the interior of the lip” letting us find out for ourselves that there will be lots of sticky fingers and much muttering and mumbling to make the happen.
 BUT – I did end up with two spaghetti sauce jar lids that are a wee more lively than they used to be.

 If you want to put some of your jars to use in a more visible place, this method does make them more attractive, but you’ll need some patience and persistence to get to your final product.

 Here’s how to do it.

 1. The first thing to do is cut a circle of fabric a little bit bigger than your jar lid.
 You’ll need about an extra 1/2″ to 3/4″ all around so that there’s enough fabric to cover the edge of the lid, inside and out.
 I hunted around until I found something circular that was about the right size (a plastic storage container), and then traced around it with my pencil on the fabric scrap.
 Cut out your circle.